bewt85/HeritageFinder/README.md

 ## TODO

-- Get it onto Heroku
-- Create a flask app / static site with the data
+- make the categories filter look nicer
+- Create pages for each asset
 - Improve search
-  - filter by type
   - filter by region
+  - better queries
 - Add geo search
 - Update the data with Lat / Long
 - Add a map